 In addition, EstlCAM provides in-built functions for holding tab, starting position of the cutting tool to plunge into the material, lead-in for dovetail, and T-slot milling.

-Additionally, functions like overcut to machine inside corners, pocketing, and island for pocketing but leaving objects within standing in pockets are provided by 2D toolpath list in EstlCAM.
+Additionally, functions like overcut to machine inside corners, pocketing, and island for pocketing but leaving objects within standing in pockets are provided by the 2D toolpath list in EstlCAM.

 EstlCAM lets you define toolpaths for milling 3D models.
 Once you import a .stl file, you can position and align the model using scaling, rotation, and mirroring tools.